Andrija Delibašić

-After starting out at Partizan he went on to spend most of his career in Spain, representing Mallorca, Real Sociedad, Hércules and Rayo Vallecano and amassing totals of 208 matches and 47 goals the two major levels combined.
+Delibašić began playing football at Partizan and went on to spend most of his career in Spain, representing Mallorca, Real Sociedad, Hércules and Rayo Vallecano and amassing totals of 208 matches and 47 goals the two major levels combined.
 He also competed professionally in Portugal and Greece.

 Club career

-Born in Nikšić, SR Montenegro, SFR Yugoslavia, Delibašić started his professional career at FK Partizan, where he played for three-and-a-half seasons collecting 126 official appearances and scoring 63 goals.
-With Partizan Delibašić played Champions League in season 2003–04 group stages scoring all three goals, he scored an equalizing goal against Porto on 16 September 2003 in a 1–1 home draw in the first match of group stage.
-Delibašić scored again on 26 November 2003 in a return match against FC Porto in a 2–1 defeat.
-He scored his third goal in a 1–1 home draw against Olympique Marseille in the last group stage match.
-In January 2004 he transferred to RCD Mallorca, never establishing himself in the first team, his best output occurring in his first season with four goals in 17 matches; in early 2005 he started a spell with S.L.
-Benfica, that proved to be short and unsuccessful as he saw only a few minutes of action.
+Delibašić started his professional career at Partizan Belgrade, where he played for three-and-a-half seasons making 126 appearances in total and scoring 63 goals.
+He played Champions League in season 2003–04 group stage, scoring three goals.
+On 16 September 2003, he scored the equalizer against Porto in a 1–1 home draw in the first matchday of group stage.
+Delibašić scored again on 26 November in the away match against Porto as well, in a 2–1 defeat.
+He scored his third goal in a 1–1 home draw against Marseille in the final matchday.

+In January 2004, he was transferred to Mallorca, never establishing himself in the first team, his best output occurring in his first season with four goals in 17 matches.
+In early 2005, he was loaned to Benfica, that proved to be short and unsuccessful, as he saw only a few minutes of action.

-For 2005–06, Delibašić was loaned again, still to a Portuguese Primeira Liga club, S.C.
-Braga.
-The following campaign, two more loan spells befell: starting off at AEK Athens F.C. in January 2007 he was released and returned to Portugal, appearing for lowly S.C.
-Beira-Mar; his first match for the latter was against U.D.
-Leiria on 4 February.
+For 2005–06, Delibašić was loaned again, to another Portuguese Primeira Liga club, Braga.
+The following campaign, two more loan spells befell: starting off at AEK Athens during the first half of the 2006/07 season, appearing in 15 matches for AEK, scoring 1 goal, and registering 1 assist.
+In January 2007 he was released and returned to Portugal, appearing for lowly Beira-Mar; his first match for the latter was against União de Leiria on 4 February.

 In the 2007 pre-season, Delibašić came back to Mallorca and had some solid performances, scoring six goals in two matches – that was not enough to remain with the team, however, as they loaned him out again, this time to Real Sociedad of the Spanish second division.
-He was definitely released on 5 August 2008, joining Hércules CF (also second level) on a free transfer and penning a two-year contract.
+He was definitely released on 5 August 2008, joining Hércules (also second level) on a free transfer and penning a two-year contract.

-After two seasons as first-choice with the Alicante team, achieving top flight promotion in 2010, Delibašić moved to another side in the second tier, Rayo Vallecano.
+After two seasons as first-choice with Alicante, achieving top flight promotion in 2010, Delibašić moved to another side in the second tier, Rayo Vallecano.
 He contributed with seven goals in 30 games, as the Madrilenians also reached the top flight.

 In the following two years, Delibašić was used mainly as a substitute by Rayo, scoring a combined seven times as they managed to consecutively retain their league status.
 He left in June 2013.

-On 13 February 2014, aged nearly 33, Delibašić joined Thai League 1 side Ratchaburi Mitr Phol FC.
+On 13 February 2014, aged nearly 33, Delibašić joined Thai League 1 side Ratchaburi.